Lsq707/developer-jms8.0/java-management/setup-a-fleet/setup-a-fleet.md

     - Note that the inventory logs are essential for fleet creation.

     To access the fleet logs, click the respective log object displayed on the fleet main page.
+For this demonstration, we will proceed with selecting the **Inventory log object**.

     ![image of log configuration in fleet overview page](images/fleet-log-configuration.png)